JGay90/Project1/README.md

 ## Project Description

-Here goes your awesome project description!
+A Tuition reimbursement system that allows a user to send in a request and elevated users to approve or deny the request for reimbursement.

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Python3 - version 3.9
+* AWS Database
+* JavaScript
+* Cucumber
+* Selenium

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
+* Login system
+* Different views based on employee status
 * Awesome feature 3

 To-do list:
-* Wow improvement to be done 1
+* Impliment submit button for Requests
-* Wow improvement to be done 2
+* populating Data to manipulate

 ## Getting Started